vidaldid/odm-dsi-docker/README.md

 To deploy a solution and the connectivity configuration, the usual command line tools `solutionManager` and `connectivityManager` can be used.

-The script example `simple/solution_deploy.sh` can be used to deploy a simple test solution and its connectivity configuration:
+The script example `solution_deploy.sh` can be used to deploy a simple test solution and its connectivity configuration:
 ```
 cd <DSI_DOCKER_GIT>/dsi-runtime/samples/simple
 ./solution_deploy.sh <DSI_HOME> localhost